jingyanxu/jingyanxu/index.md

 ## About me

 I am an Assistant Professor in the Department of Radiology at Johns Hopkins University.
 My research focuses on medical image reconstruction and image quality evaluation.
-Recently I am starting to combine machine learning methods and model based image reconstruction to improve diagnosis.
+More recently I have been working on combining machine learning methods and model based image reconstruction to improve diagnosis.

 ### Research interest